Can I Use Niacinamide After An AHA/BHA Peel?

 If your skin is more on the sensitive side already, or if your skin typically isn’t used to these types of ingredients, it helps to alter the days or times when you use the products.

-By using your niacinamide product on one day, then your AHA/BHA solution the next, or by using the niacinamide in the morning and the AHA/BHA at night, it allows your skin to adjust easily to both products without any excess sensitivity until your skin has built up a stronger tolerance.
+You allow your skin to adjust easily to both products without experiencing excess sensitivity until it has built up a stronger tolerance.

 Can Niacinamide Be Used With Other Skincare?

-Incorporating a niacinamide-focused product, like a serum, with help to reduce the irritation, inflammation, or dry flakiness that could occur when beginning a new retinoid product.
+Incorporating a niacinamide-focused product, like a serum, can help reduce the irritation, inflammation, or dry flakiness that could occur when beginning a new retinoid product.

 Ingredients To Avoid With Niacinamide